Sarah Kirrane Counselling

 Confidentiality is central to the therapeutic relationship and I will work to ensure that it is fully preserved both during and after our work together.
 However, there are some limitations which I will explain clearly during our first session.

-Making contact with a counsellor can be a scary first step.
+Making contact with a therapist can be a scary first step.
 It is normal to feel unsure, nervous or anxious about opening up to a stranger.
+When you think you might be ready, I will be very happy to hear from you and to discuss your needs, worries and preferences.

 “We think we listen, but very rarely do we listen with real understanding, true empathy.
 Yet listening of this very special kind, is one of the most potent forces for change that I know.” - Carl Rogers